intellifi-nl/webapi-doc/README.md

 Id
 --

 Every resource has an unique identiefer (ID).
 By default we embed this id into the first given field: `url`.
 You may add the `id_only` = true parameter to the query part of the url if you wish to have this id as a single field.
 The `url` field is then replaced by the `id` field.
 This also applies to references to other resources.
-You will probably want to do this in integrations only, for exploring the API it's way easier to just use the `url` field.
+You will probably want to do this in integrations only, for exploring the API it's way easier to just keep and use the `url` field.

 Expand